stepzen-dev/examples/with-python/README.md

 ## Run Python

-In your Python environment in your terminal, run ` /Users/YOUR_USERNAME_HERE/with-python/env/bin/python /Users/YOUR_USERNAME)HERE/with-python/main.py` to see the data coming back from your GraphQL API.
+In your Python environment and inside your `with-python` folder in your terminal, run ` /Users/YOUR_USERNAME_HERE/with-python/env/bin/python /Users/YOUR_USERNAME)HERE/with-python/main.py` to see the data coming back from your GraphQL API.

 ## Learn More